xgedev/whatsappviewer/README.md

 That's because I currently have no time implementing these.
 If you really need them, open an issue or just look into `./systems/accounts/YOUR_PHONE_NUMBER/YOUR_CHAT/media/YOUR_MESSAGE_ID`.
 You can find the message id by opening the developer tools (F12) and inspecting the wrapper of a message.

+# Language
+**As mentioned earlier, I originally created this for personal use so all dialogues and texts are german**

+# Message limitations
+To prevent lags I limited the shown messages to 20,000.
+Everything higher than that will crash your browser / tab.

+I could not figure out how to load more messages while scrolling etc.

+If you want to change the shown messages, update the variable `showMessageCount` in `./src/routes/chat/[chatId].svelte` or change `chat.messages.slice` in the for each block (first 20,000 messages would be `chat.messages.slice(-showMessageCount)`)

+# No search
+Although there's a search button at the top, it is not working.
+I do not plan to implement that soon.